 - Develop and expand silvopasture systems that integrate trees and pasture in a way that allows us to grow better quality pasture, create lower stress environments for our animals through increased shade and shelter, and produce a mix of fruit, nuts, timber and animal fodder.

-Emily, New Zealand
+Willa, Wellington, New Zealand

 WOW!!
 Mangarara Eco Lodge and Farm is absolute Paradise.
 Rachel and Greg go above and beyond to make your stay even more wonderful.
 Fantastic hosts.
 Thank you